Extremely Serious

 Introduction

-Python offers a powerful mechanism for handling variable-length argument lists known as packing and unpacking.
-This technique allows functions to accept an arbitrary number of arguments, making them more flexible and reusable.
-In this article, we'll delve into the concepts of packing and unpacking arguments in Python, providing clear explanations and practical examples.
+Python offers powerful mechanisms for handling variable-length argument lists in functions using special syntax often referred to as "packing" and "unpacking."
+These techniques, primarily utilizing the * and ** operators, allow functions to accept an arbitrary number of positional or keyword arguments, making them more flexible and reusable.
+In this article, we'll delve into these concepts, providing clear explanations and practical examples.

 for num in numbers: